formidablejs/graphql-plugin/README.md

 			graphql
 ```

-And finally test your GraphQL api:
+And finally test your GraphQL API:

 ```bash
 # serve application